Writing Memoir

 Unlocking memory and shaping experience

-This immersive, deep-dive course provides inspiration and practical advice as you undertake a memoir.
-It draws on the resources and expertise of Granta, a publisher renowned for nurturing some of the most influential and daring writers of memoir, and the expert guidance of an experienced writer of creative non-fiction.
+This immersive, deep-dive course provides inspiration and practical advice as you undertake a long-form memoir project.
+It draws on the resources and expertise of Granta magazine, renowned for nurturing some of the most influential and daring writers of memoir, and the expert guidance of an experienced writer of creative non-fiction.

-Over six months move from initial ideas towards the first 10,000 words of your memoir, exploring why you want to write in this form and the possibilities it offers to examine the boundaries and push at the limitations of the ‘I’ voice.
-In each session we investigate the big questions around truth and reality that make this genre so rich, while interrogating the central question at the heart of your work.
-There are hands-on techniques to hone your authorial voice, and we encourage experimentation with structures and storytelling.
+Over six months you will move from initial ideas towards the first 10,000 words of your memoir, exploring the possibilities the form offers, and your motivations for telling your story.
+You will examine the boundaries of the self and push at the limitations of the personal.
+In each session we investigate the debates around truth and reality that make this genre so rich, while interrogating the central questions at the heart of your work.
+We will look at hands-on techniques to hone your voice, line by line, and encourage you to experiment with both structure and storytelling.

-Alongside a small group of likeminded writers, you’ll look at the scope of the memoir and stress-test your ideas against the elasticity of the genre: where does your writing sit in the intertwining mix of biography, history, travel writing, cookbook, ideas-led science and philosophy – and when does fact become fiction?
-Learn how to use research and images to enhance your narrative and unlock memories, and ways to negotiate the debate about who owns a story.
+Alongside a small group of likeminded writers, you’ll look at the form of the memoir and stress-test your ideas against the elasticity of the genre: where does your writing sit in the intertwining mix of biography, history, travel writing, cookbook, ideas-led science and philosophy – and when does fact become fiction?
+Learn how to sensitively negotiate the debate around who owns a story; how to effectively integrate research and archival materials such as images; and how to transform personal memory into relatable and readable scenes.

-Finish the course with a stress-tested outline, the first 10,000 words of your memoir, a detailed proposal to take to an agent or publisher, plus the confidence and resilience to maintain momentum after the course ends.
+Finish the course with a stress-tested outline, the first 10,000 words of your memoir, a detailed proposal to take to an agent or publisher, plus the confidence and resilience to maintain momentum with your project after the course ends.

 Entry is by application to ensure you get the most out of the course.